tablelandnetwork/docs/specs/sql/StatementTypes.md

 The input data used by a simple `SELECT` query is a set of *N* rows each *M* columns wide.
 If the `FROM` clause is omitted from a simple `SELECT` statement, then the input data is implicitly a single row zero columns wide (i.e. *N*=1 and *M*=0).

-If a `FROM` clause is specified, the data on which a simple `SELECT` query operates comes from the one or more tables or subqueries (`SELECT` statements in parentheses) specified following the `FROM` keyword.
-A subquery specified in the table or subquery clause following the `FROM` clause in a simple `SELECT` statement is handled as if it was a table containing the data returned by executing the subquery statement.
+If a `FROM` clause is specified, the data on which a simple `SELECT` query operates comes from the one or more tables or sub-queries (`SELECT` statements in parentheses) specified following the `FROM` keyword.
+A sub-query specified in the table or sub-query clause following the `FROM` clause in a simple `SELECT` statement is handled as if it was a table containing the data returned by executing the sub-query statement.

-If there is only a single table or subquery in the `FROM` clause (a common case), then the input data used by the `SELECT` statement is the contents of the named table.
-If there is more than one table or subquery in `FROM` clause, then the contents of all tables and/or subqueries are joined into a single dataset for the simple `SELECT` statement to operate on.
-Exactly how the data is combined depends on the specific [`JOIN` clause](#join-clause) (i.e., the combination of `JOIN` operator and `JOIN` constraint) used to connect the tables or subqueries together.
+If there is only a single table or sub-query in the `FROM` clause (a common case), then the input data used by the `SELECT` statement is the contents of the named table.
+If there is more than one table or sub-query in `FROM` clause, then the contents of all tables and/or sub-queries are joined into a single dataset for the simple `SELECT` statement to operate on.
+Exactly how the data is combined depends on the specific [`JOIN` clause](#join-clause) (i.e., the combination of `JOIN` operator and `JOIN` constraint) used to connect the tables or sub-queries together.

 > ℹ️ When more than two tables are joined together as part of a `FROM` clause, the `JOIN` operations are processed in order from left to right.
 In other words, the `FROM` clause (A _join-op-1_ B _join-op-2_ C) is computed as ((A _join-op-1_ B) _join-op-2_ C).